vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/pulmonary/pulmonary-acute-asthma-exacerbation.md

 ## Management

-- Continuous pulse ox with oxygen therapy to maintain O2 \>92 %

-- Continuous albuterol nebulizer or Duonebs until able to space to q1h\>\>q2h, etc
+- Good asthma care requires frequent re-evaluation.
+Generally, reassess q1h after treatment initiation.
+If deteriorating, step up the ladder of management

+- ABC: if not protecting airway, intubate and admit to ICU

+- Peak expiratory flow (Order in EPIC “Peak Flow Measurement”).
+If pt cannot do it, consider A/VBG if ill-appearing, tachypneic, lethargic/AMS, or thinking about engaging ICU

+- SpO2 goal 93-95%.
+Avoid hyperoxia

+- Further work-up: Not required, but aimed at ruling out causes of exacerbation and other dx

+- CBC w/ diff (looking at eosinophils)

+- CXR to rule out underlying process (PNA, PTX, atelectasis)

-- Steroids with dosing based on severity of illness (there is no data behind exact dosing of steroids).
+- Corticosteroids: dosing based on severity of illness

-    - Start with IV methylpred 125mg q6h in severe exacerbation/ICU
-        patients

-    - Can start with oral prednisone 60mg q12h in less severe exacerbation/floor pts

-    - Plan to transition from IV to PO and then likely to send pt home to finish course of 40-60 mg pred daily for 5-7 days.

-- IV mag sulfate 4g over 20 minutes for severe exacerbation

-- Keep pt NPO until off continuous nebs/respiratory effort is improved.
-Consider IV fluids with pt’s comorbidities (HFrEF, renal disease) vs. increased insensible losses with resp effort

-- If pt is not responding to therapies, has worsening respiratory status, or blood gas concerning for respiratory acidosis needs ICU care for BiPAP vs mechanical ventilation
+    - Oral equivalent to IV (Lancet 1986;1:181-184)
+    - Transition to PO and lower dose after improving air movement, work of breathing and gas exchange
+    - Will need minimum of 5-7 days of oral corticosteroids.
+    - Good data for no need to taper in general population, sometimes considered in someone with multiple severe exacerbations.

+- Step down SABA-Nebulizer treatments based on wheezing

+- Inspiratory/Expiratory wheezing q2 -> q3; Mostly Expiratory wheezing q3 -> q4; Minimal
+Wheezing q4 -> q6 or PRN.
+(Pediatrics 2000; 106 (5): 1006–12)

-- Note: We do not start empiric antibiotics unless there is concern for bacterial infection
+- No need for empiric antibiotics unless there is concern for bacterial infection, then treat as Pneumonia (see Pneumonia chapters)

 ## Prior to discharge:

 - Ensure that pt is on appropriate controller medications (see outpatient management)

+- See outpt management section but consider starting an ICS/LABA as part of SMART (JAMA 2018; 319(14):1485–1496)

-- Evaluate for causes of acute exacerbation to prevent future events (noncompliance, resp viruses, allergies, exposures, etc.)
+- Evaluate for causes of acute exacerbation to prevent future events (noncompliance, resp viruses, allergies, exposures, etc.).
+Evaluate for asthma inflammatory phenotype after recovery (IgE, peripheral eos, ABPA)

+- Can consider writing a simple asthma action plan (https://ginasthma.org/wp- content/uploads/2021/05/GINA-Pt-Guide-2021-copy.pdf)

+- Consider follow up with PCP vs. pulmonologist for evaluation of outpt regimen